HL7/emedicinal-product-info/input/pagecontent/usecases.md

-# FHIR Resources for ePI

-FHIR solutions are built from a set of modular components called "Resources".
-Of the 150+ resources available for use, the following 14 are in-scope for ePI:

-- List
-- Manufactured Item Definition
-- Bundle
-- Administrable Product Definition
-- Composition
-- Ingredient
-- Binary
-- Substance Definition
-- Organization
-- Packaged Product Definition
-- Regulated Authorization
-- Clinical Use Definition
-- Medicinal Product Definition
-- Medication Statement

 Not all 14 resources are required to support all ePI-related use cases.
 Different resources can be combined to support different use cases.
 To help implementors decide what resources are needed when, ePI resources are combined into the following four types and sub-types:

 | ePI Type | In-Scope Resources | Description |